coryshaw/appifyWP_Single/README.md

+# AppifyWP Single
-Welcome and thanks for purchasing AppifyWP!
-This is a premium WordPress theme designed for App developers to promote their apps online.
-If you need help you can email support@appifywp.com.
+AppifyWP Single is a premium WordPress theme designed for App developers to promote their apps online.

-REQUIREMENTS
+Visit [appifywp.com](http://www.appifywp.com) for demos, info, and support forums.

+If you'd like to contribute, feel free to send a pull request.

+## Requirements

 - Wordpress 3.2 or higher
 - Self-hosted version of WordPress (wordpress.org not wordpress.com)